 Exercise #3

-Please complete the worksheet titled, "Exercise #4."
+Please complete the worksheet titled, "Exercise #3."
 You will be asked to think critically about ethics when using human subjects in criminological studies and evaluate the role ethics plays in research.
+You will be marked out of 50pts total.